atet/flutter/README.md

 - Given Oracle's change of heart with Java 8, we'll use OpenJDK instead
 - Find the latest OpenJDK for Windows (x64) [here](https://learn.microsoft.com/en-us/java/openjdk/download#openjdk-21)
    - For example, you can directly download v21.0.6 from: https://aka.ms/download-jdk/microsoft-jdk-21.0.6-windows-x64.msi
+- Download through web browser and double-click the `*.msi` file to install
-- When installing, change the settings below to have `JAVA_HOME` and JavaSoft (Oracle) registry keys overwritten
+- During installation, change the settings below to have `JAVA_HOME` and JavaSoft (Oracle) registry keys overwritten

 ### Android SDK ***without*** the entire Android Studio

 - Find latest "Command line tools only" [here](https://developer.android.com/studio) (scroll all the way down)
    - For example, you can directly download v11076708 from: https://dl.google.com/android/repository/commandlinetools-win-11076708_latest.zip
-- Extract this file in your Downloads folder
+- Download through web browser and extract in Downloads
 - Create the following directory structure: `C:\Android\SDK\cmdline-tools\latest`
 - Within the `latest` directory, cut or copy all of the contents in the `cmdline-tools` directory from the unzipped file above
 - Open Command Prompt and navigate to `C:\Android\SDK\cmdline-tools\latest\bin`